h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/QueueHandler.rst

 .. java:method:: public synchronized void removeAll() throws QueueHandlerException
    :outertype: QueueHandler

-   removes all the elements of the queue, this will not execute the save process <br> this will <B>NOT</b> save the queue state in filesystem
+   removes all the elements of the queue, this will not execute the save process  this will \ **NOT**\  save the queue state in filesystem

 removeElement
 ^^^^^^^^^^^^^